What Can the Government Seize?

 Forfeitures, especially those without an accompanying criminal conviction, must be handled delicately.
 After all, government officials — the same people who took your belongings — will be the ones determining whether or not you get them back.
 For this reason, it is important that you hire an attorney who is familiar with the intricate nature of forfeiture cases.

 I have personally represented many cases of both criminal and civil forfeiture, and I’d love to help you attain success in your case, as well.
 I have extensive experience negotiating with government agencies involved in asset forfeiture, and I understand how these types of cases are often won.
-Reach out to my office for a free case evaluation to learn more about the process.
+Reach out to my office for a case evaluation to learn more about the process.